upb-lea/gym-electric-motor/docs/JOSS/paper.md

 # Summary

-The ``gym-electric-motor`` (``GEM``) library provides simulation environments for electrical drive systems, and therefore allows to easily design and analyze drive control solutions in Python.
+The ``gym-electric-motor`` (``GEM``) library provides simulation environments for electrical drive systems and, therefore, allows to easily design and analyze drive control solutions in Python.
 Since ``GEM`` is strongly inspired by OpenAI's ``gym`` [@gym-whitepaper], it is particulary well-equipped for (but not limited to) applications in the field of reinforcement-learning-based control algorithms.
-The API allows to apply changes to the motor parametrization to e.g. simulate a specific motor or configure the desired load behavior.
+In addition, the interface allows to plugin-in any expert-driven control approach, such as model predictive control, to be tested  and to perform benchmark comparisons.
+The GEM package includes a wide variety of motors, power electronic converters and mechanical load models that can be flexibly selected and parameterized via the API.
+A modular software code also allows additional system components to be included in the framework simulation.

 # Field of Application